vegaprotocol/documentation/docs/concepts/vega-chain/validator-nodes.md

 When assessing which nodes will be promoted to standby, and potentially later consensus status, if two validators have the same performance score then the network places higher the one that has been validator for longer.
 Similarly if two validators who joined at the same time have the same score, the priority goes to the one who submitted the transaction to become validator first.

 ## Becoming a validator
-A node operator that wants to express interest in running a validator node for Vega needs to do the following:
+A node operator that wants to express interest in running a validator node needs to do the following:

-1. Start a Vega node, including the [associated infrastructure](../../node-operators/index.md) and replay the chain
+1. Start a node, including the [associated infrastructure](../../node-operators/index.md) and replay the chain
 2. Submit a transaction using their keys, announcing they want to validate, and receive a response that the network has verified key ownership
-3. Self-stake to their validator Vega key at least <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" formatter="governanceToken" suffix="tokens" hideName={true} />
+3. Self-stake to their validator Vega key at least the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" />
 4. Send heartbeat transactions to show that the node is online and connected to the network - this is done automatically if the node is set up correctly
 5. See and forward enough Ethereum transactions events to be eligible for promotion
-6. Wait for others to nominate them.
-Validators are advised to introduce themselves to the Vega community on [Discord ↗](https://vega.xyz/discord), and create a profile on the [forums ↗](https://community.vega.xyz/c/mainnet-validator-candidates/23)
+6. Wait for others to stake to them.

 :::note Read more
 [Node operator guides](../../node-operators/index.md): See the full set of instructions for setting up and running a node.